A study in patients with SMA showed SPINRAZA® (nusinersen)

 In this real-world study, there were 1,023 intrathecal administrations and no administration failures2

-In the observational study, mean HFMSE score improved compared with baseline at each time point2
+In the observational study, mean HFMSE score increased compared with baseline at each time point2

 • Mean age: 31 years (SD, 15.6 years; range, 5-66 years)